-In this lab you will be using a 3-ring binder that has pictures organized into separate subsections, or "stations".
-At some stations we present data comparing the Moon to the Earth or Mars.
+In this lab you will be using a three-ring binder that contains images of the Moon divided into separate sections, or "stations".
+At some stations we present data comparing the Moon to the Earth.
 Using your understanding of simple physical processes here on Earth and information from the class lecture and your reading, you will make observations and draw logical conclusions in much the same way that a planetary geologist would.

-You should work in groups of two to four, with one notebook for each group.
-The notebooks contain separate subsections, or "stations", with the photographs and/or images for each specific exercise.
-Each group must go through all of the stations, and consider and discuss each question and come to a conclusion.
+You should work in groups of 2-4 people, with one binder for each group.
+The binders contain separate sections, or "stations," with the photographs and/or images for each specific exercise.
+Each group must go through all the stations, and consider and discuss each question and come to a conclusion.
 Remember to back up your answers with reasonable explanations, and be sure to answer all of the questions.
 While you should discuss the questions as a group, be sure to write down one group answer for each question.
 The take-home questions must be done on your own.
 Answers for the take-home questions that are exact duplicates of those of other members of your group will not be acceptable.